-These trails certainly take the cake for having some of the most spectacular scenery in Northern Tasmania, located near the picturesque Bay of Fires.
+Near the picturesque Bay of Fires, these trails have some of the most spectacular scenery in Northern Tasmania.
 Meander through a series of stacked loops just south of the St Helens Township or explore an epic 42km wilderness trail that starts at the top of Blue Tier and winds down to Swimcart Beach in the internationally acclaimed Bay of Fires National Park.

 Details: St Helens Mountain Bike Trails

 Mount George – George Town Mountain Bike Trails

 Only 35 minutes’ drive north of Launceston, the new world-class Mount George trail network features 80km of purpose-built mountain bike trails on the flanks of Mount George and in the Tippogoree Hills.
 The area caters to every skill level; you’ll find lots of Green Circle (easy) family-friendly trails, Blue Square (intermediate) trails, Black Diamond (difficult) trails and even Double Black Diamond (extreme) trails for the ultra-daring.
 Add to this George Town’s first-rate surf and swimming beaches, and you’ve got yourself a must-visit destination!